5 Surprising Benefits of B12 Shots

 January 03, 2022

 If you’re interested in upping your vitamin B (also known as cobalamin) intake as a way to give yourself an edge or fight a B12 deficiency, you’ve likely heard about B12 injections.
-The benefits of B12 shots aren’t just limited to energy and mood elevation.
+The benefits of B12 shots aren’t just limited to energy and mood elevation though.
 Let’s take a look at what a little extra cobalamin can do for you, how quickly the injections work, suggested treatment frequency, and of course, B12 shot costs.

 How Quickly Does a B12 Shot Work?